-Let’s start off by saying that I was so excited for Dr. Strange in the Multiverse of Madness.
+Let's start off by saying that I was so excited for Dr. Strange in the Multiverse of Madness.
 That was my mistake.
-I should’ve known better really.
+I should've known better really.
 After all, I've written about Marvel and how it treats women before.
 Spoilers ahead!

 I enjoyed Wandavison a lot as an examination of grief, family, and power, and I foolishly assumed that MoM would delve further into Wanda's journey.
 I wanted to see her come back from her time at Westview, and I wanted her to forgive herself.
 (For some really good thoughts on Wanda, I would recommend this amazing video by James Somerton.
 He sums up my feelings pretty well.)

 MoM is not about continuing a nuanced examination of Wanda and watching her come into her full power as a fundamentally good person.
 It's about turning her into someone so evil that she loses all of her nuances.
 It's about turning her into a caricature.
 Someone who is willing to kill indiscriminately (sometimes in pretty gruesome ways).

 In this film, Wanda's whole thing is that she wants to get to a universe where she is able to be with her children.
 She's willing to do whatever it takes to get America's power so she can be reunited with her two boys.
 Throughout the film, she kills countless people, destroys the Illuminati headquarters, and makes it clear that she does not care about any of it.
 She's only capable of thinking of her children.
 The problem is her willingness to destroy other innocent people to get to them.